iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Connector interface methods

-The bridgeModule assigned to the BridgeJobDefArgs above must extend the BaseConnector class.
+The connectorModule assigned to the JobArgs above must extend the BaseConnector class.
 This class has several methods that must be implemented to customize the behavior of your Connector.

 ```ts
 class HelloWorldConnector extends BaseConnector {